Estimated reading time: 5 minutes

 1. Making a Compelling Business Case

 Another crucial element contributing to project management success is gaining executive sponsorship and this will require a compelling business case to be made.

-It may be beneficial to employ a business analyst, but even in organisations without such a position, business analysis training can be valuable.
+It may be beneficial to employ a business analyst, but even in organizations without such a position, business analysis training can be valuable.
 It helps project managers to define business needs more accurately and ensure that their team focuses on doing the right work, the right way.

 The importance of this is also backed up by the aforementioned PMI report, which shows that seventy percent of ‘champions’ prioritize project management business skills, compared with just 11 percent of ‘under-performers’.